Gonzalomarcylabschool/AKOMA-Curriculum-2022/unit-7/001-node.js/README.md

 ## Exports / Require (CommonJS)

+In Node.js, each file is considered a separate module, and a module can export one or more values that can be imported and used in other modules.
+The values that a module exports can be functions, objects, classes, or other data types.

-We can create our own local modules as well!
+Here is how we can create our own local modules!

 1. Create a `utils.js` file with functions and variables
 2. Export with `module.exports`